 Last year, I wrote a list of places I would love to visit and experience and so far I have crossed off two places; Kikuletwa Springs in Tanzania and now Lamu in Kenya.

 I started saving for my Lamu trip in January, each day I set aside a hundred bob.
 I then decided it would be a good idea to rope in my best friends, but we all know how group trips end up, people start dropping off like flies as the trip gets nearer.
 Thankfully, my mind was so set on visiting Lamu even if I had to do it alone, so when I noticed my girls flaking and not committing — I booked my flight and started looking for accommodation for one.
-Like any normal Millennial, I decided to post it online, and one of my best friends (who was to be in the trip) re-committed to joining me in the trip.
+Like any normal Millennial, I decided to post it online, and one of my best friends (who was to be on the trip) re-committed to joining me on the trip.

 Accommodation in Lamu

 The Lamu Archipelago has 5 islands which include; Lamu, Manda , Pate , Kiwayu and Manda Toto.
 Tourists mainly visit Lamu and Manda Island.

 We opted to stay on Lamu Island in Shela Village.
 Airbnb had some really good accommodation options which ranged between KES 1,500 — KES 20,000 per night for both Lamu and Manda Island.
 Before my friend joined me on the trip, I had settled for a place on Manda Island which would have cost me KES 9,500 for 3 nights.
 My friend coming into the equation meant we had to settle for a new place — comfortable for both of us.
 We settled for Waridi House which cost us KES 10,500 per person for 3 nights.
 The house is located 6–7 minutes away from the beach.
 Beachfront accommodation in Lamu and Manda Island is expensive if you are travelling solo or in a pair.